 Not only does this easily surpasses our 20 lb cutoff, but the extra weight will increase the machines overall resistance (theoretically anyway, it will definitely make you work a little harder from a cold start).

-You also have access to 20 levels of power incline, giving you the ability to make your workouts as intense as you want.
+You also get access to 20 levels of power incline, giving you the ability to make your workouts as intense as you want.

-Overall, the E95 scores highly with the heavy flywheel and plenty of resistance/incline settings to fine tune your workouts.
+Overall, the E95 scores highly with the heavy flywheel and plenty of resistance/incline settings, allowing it to challenge users of all fitness levels.

 Features